carlosp420/nymphalidae_diversification/MS.md

 ### MEDUSA
 The MEDUSA analysis on the MCT tree in combination with richness data estimated 13 changes in the tempo of diversification in Nymphalidae history (Figure 2; Table 1).
-The estimated cutoff value (corrected threshold) of AICc scores for selecting the optimal model was estimated as 7.8 units.
+The estimated corrected threshold of AICc scores for selecting the optimal model was estimated as 7.8 units.
+In all MEDUSA analyses, the maximum number of inferred diversification splits in all trees was 21.
+Thus allowing a model.limit of 25 splits was adequate enough.
 The background diversification rate for Nymphalidae was estimated as r = 0.081 lineages per Million of years.
 Some of the 13 changes in diversification correspond to rate increases in very species-rich genera: *Ypthima* (r = 0.264), *Charaxes* (r = 0.251),